RalphMao/RalphMao.github.io/_posts/2024-05-26-ML-software-system.md

 Another great example is the use of online softmax in flash attention.
 Softmax is computed on a full row of the big attention matrix, which requires a lot of data movement (in contrast to data locality\!)
 Online softmax solves this problem by converting the global formula to a recurrent formula.
 In the new recurrent formula, no read/write from global memory is required at all.

-#### Model programming layer
+#### Graph programming layer

+Graph programming layer focuses on the model graph executed on a single GPU.
 Programming at this layer emphasizes the composability and ease of change for ML models.
 Early in the day, composability usually sacrifices speed, and that's why dedicated frameworks like ONNXRuntime and TensorRT are used in serious inference scenarios.
 Nowadays, PyTorch also captures a great share of inference market due to two reasons: reduced overhead of PyTorch by CUDA graph, torch compile, etc; greater model sizes that dwarf the framework overhead.

-As the name suggests, this layer focuses on model-level optimizations that are associated with the properties of the machine learning models.
+Optimizations at graph layer that originate from the characteristics of consecutive kernels and the nature of ML models themselves.
 Generally, the goal is still to reduce communication and memory size and improve compute efficiency.
 Specifically, there are the following common types of optimization:

 **Merging** is a low-hanging fruit.
 It converts two tensor operations into one mathematically equivalent operation.
 Example is Conv/BatchNorm merging and Multi-FC merging.
-One recent merging method is MLA BMM merging, which comes at the cost of increased computation but reduces data movement (To fill in).
+One recent merging method is MLA weight absorb, which allows inference framework to trade computation for memory/communication at decode phase and vice versa at prefill phase.

 **Fusion** is another commonly used technique and often confused with merging.
 Fusion doesn't alter the mathematical formula \- it simply combines two kernels to overlap communication and computation, avoid writeback to main memory, and/or reduce kernel launch time.
 An example is Conv/ReLU fusion, which performs in-place ReLU instead of writing data to main memory and reading it back just for the cheap ReLU operation.
 In some situations, people also do GEMM/AllReduce fusion, by which partial output is immediately synchronized once computed in order to reduce latency.